gjbex/training-material/Python/INSTALL_CONDA.md

 the `PATH` environment variable appropriately by adding Miniconda's `bin` directory to `PATH`.

+At this point, you may wish to load a module for a recent compiler (GCC is likely givnig the least problems).
+Note that this module should also be loaded when using the environment you are about to create.

 Creating a new conda environment is straightforward:
 ```bash
 $ conda create  -n science  numpy scipy matplotlib